Ishigakijima - As Far South as Japan Goes

-This was designated my blossom tour as after Ishigakijima I'm travelling north via Tokyo and my next stops are all arranged around Japanese flower festivals.
-However, I’ve had to extend the title as I’ve discovered that Japan is involved in a skirmish with China over some of the small islands close to here.
-The Japanese fishermen have been chased out and Ishigaki harbour is bristling with coastal defence vessels.
+This was designated my Blossom Tour, as after Ishigakijima I'm travelling north via Tokyo and my next stops are all arranged around Japanese flower festivals.
+However, I’ve had to extend the title to include Battleships, as I’ve discovered that Japan is involved in a skirmish with China, over some of the small islands close to here.
+The Japanese fishermen have been chased out and Ishigaki Harbour is bristling with coastal defence vessels.
 The newspapers say that tourists are staying away because they don’t want to get involved in the fighting.
 And my next stop after Japan is planned to be North Korea.
 Donald Trump has sent an aircraft carrier fleet, the Chinese are massing on the North Korean border and the Japanese are drawing up plans to evacuate their citizens from South Korea...

-I wake with appalling jet lag and it takes sometime to orientate myself (see what I did there) but the sun is recalcitrant and I decide to step out and explore.
+I wake with appalling jet lag and it takes sometime to orientate myself (see what I did there), but the sun is persistent and I decide to step out and explore.
 I manage to acquire a ferry ticket and arrive on the tiny island of Taketomi.
-Well I thought I was disorientated before, but now I'm completely discombobulated.
+Well, I thought I was disorientated before, but now I'm completely discombobulated.
 Everything is signed in Japanese script and there are a crowd of men with vans and unfathomable chalk boards.
 Some pictures would be helpful.
 I eventually find a wall map and work out how to walk into the central village, which takes ten minutes.
-There I hire a bike and obtain my own map, which I can't read.
+There, I hire a bike and obtain my own map, which I can't read.
 And I discover that the vans were there to transport tourists to the bike hire shops.

-Taketomi is small, which is just as well as my first foray involves me emerging on completely the wrong side.
+Taketomi is small, which is just as well, as my first foray involves me emerging on completely the wrong side.
 Eventually, I visit a beach famous for minuscule star shaped shells (I am happy to view the findings of others) and two other beaches renowned for their views over the reefs.
+This is a coral atoll, surrounded by reefs.
 The water is not emerald, as promised, today, but it's still pretty.

 ‘Why go somewhere if you can't buy anything?’

-Back at the port I wander in search of replacement chargers and find the expected warehouse with every possible gadget known to man in every possible shade of pink.
+Back at the port, I wander in search of replacement chargers and find a warehouse, with every possible gadget known to man, in every possible shade of pink.
 I note that the Japanese are still keen on Hello Kitty.
 Ishigaki 'city' is very different to Taketomi and more the modern Japanese norm, a cluster of hotels and shops.
 I've already learned that the Japanese, like the Chinese, love shopping.
 ‘Why go somewhere if you can't buy anything?’ someone says on the boat.
 I can't work out how to get back to the hotel but a kind young man gives me a lift in his van.
-No charge no strings.
+No charge, no strings.
 Well that wouldn't happen in England.

 Snorkelling - A Fishy Experience